Qizhong-George-Guo/qizhong-guo/reflections/dam-disclosure.md

 permalink: /reflections/dam-disclosure/
 ---

+## Small, Low-Head, and Hidden Dams: How to Identify, Screen, Manage, and Regulate Them

 *Originally prepared on March 27, 2026; expanded on March 29 and 30, 2026*
 *Qizhong (George) Guo*
 *Rutgers University–New Brunswick*